 personal presentation and public speaking abilities.
 The competition aims to find a youth Ambassador for the Hawkesbury area and is one of

-most prestigious titles within the Agricultural Show movement and carries with it the chance to represent the Hawkesbury region at a zone
+the most prestigious titles within the Agricultural Show movement and carries with it the chance to represent the Hawkesbury region at a zone

-and

 and state level and be a youth ambassador for the Hawkesbury community and rural NSW.

 After an intensive judging process the highlight of the Showgirl journey was the presentation dinner where each entrant undertook the final task of being interviewed on stage by the 1989 Showgirl, Jacqueline Leal.
 The judges congratulated all the 5 entrants on their achievements and how much each had developed throughout the competition and all were worthy and inspiring candidates.

-Sharne will now continue her Showgirl journey and attend the New South Wales Agricultural Shows Zone 2 finals in late February 2020 which is being hosted by HDAA at the Hawkesbury Race Club.
-If successful , she will represent the Hawkesbury and the Zone at the state finals at the 2018 Sydney Royal Easter Show.
+Evonne will now continue her Showgirl journey and attend the New South Wales Agricultural Shows Zone 2 finals in late February 2020 which is being hosted by HDAA at the Hawkesbury Race Club.
+If successful , she will represent the Hawkesbury and the Zone at the state finals at the 2019 Sydney Royal Easter Show.

 The Showgirl Committee of the Hawkesbury Show congratulates all the entrants in the competition and extends its thanks to the Hawkesbury Gazette and Windsor RSL for their partnership of the event and the support of the Kaye’s Cakes and Flowers, Grover’s Country Clothing and Taylor Attack, photographer.About Hawkesbury Showgirl

 The Hawkesbury Showgirl competition aims to find a young female Ambassador for the Hawkesbury area.
 The winning Showgirl is selected by a panel of three judges and remains Showgirl until the next year’s Show.
 Her role involves many official and informal duties.